webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Guard-Dog.md

 ---
 aliases:
-- "Guard Dog"
+  - Guard Dog
 tags:
   - Compendium/CSRD/en/Equipment
   - Equipment/Fantasy
   - Equipment/Utility-Gear
   - Equipment/Value/25-Gp
+title: Guard Dog
+collection: Equipment
+kind: Compendium
 ---
 ## Guard Dog

 >A dog specially trained to guard.
 Better suited for watching or patrolling an area against thieves and intruders than it is for accompanying adventurers into dangerous locations.